Roee-Bar/Roee-bar/README.md

-# Roee Bar | Software Engineer & Data Analyst 👨‍💻📊
+# Roee Bar | Software Engineer 👨‍💻

+# I DO SOFTWARE

 ## 👋 About Me
 Hey there!
-I'm Roee, a Software Engineer with experience in data analysis and a knack for explaining complex technical concepts.
+I'm Roee, a Software Engineer with experience developing systems and analyzing business data.
-Currently pursuing a B.Sc. in Software Engineering at Braude College of Engineering.
-I bring a unique blend of technical skills and leadership experience.
+Skilled in developing applications by requirements and transforming data into actionable insights.
+Strong project management and team leadership abilities.
+Committed to providing smart and innovative solutions that help teams tackle technological challenges.

 ## 🚀 What I'm Up To
 - 💼 Working as a Business Intelligence Data Analyst at Elbit Systems
-- 🎓 Studying Information Systems Engineering (Expected graduation: Mar 2026)
+- 🎓 Studying Software Engineering (Expected graduation: Mar 2026)
 - 🌱 Always learning and exploring new technologies
-- 🤝 Member of the Technion Venture Capital Club
+- 🤝 Manager at Technion Venture Capital Club

 ## 💻 Technical Skills
 - **Programming Languages:** Python, Java, JavaScript, TypeScript, C, SQL, HTML, CSS, Assembly